textpotential/bibliarchic/outline.md

     iii. print: critical edition
     iv. kindle: The Holy Bible

-**Chapter 4: Cracking the Binding: Bible as a Proximate Interface
+**Chapter 4: Cracking the Binding: Bible as a Proximate Interface ** The affordance of proximity can help bible remain a robust interface even as book wanes in its dominance.

 a.
 Translating Sinaiticus
     i. return to codex sinaiticus project
     ii. digital access to manuscript with zoom and selection